StrangeBeeCorp/docs/docs/thehive/administration/authentication/local.md

 By default, TheHive manages authentication with its own local database, where usernames and passwords are stored directly in the application.

-{!includes/access-authentication.md!}
+{% include-markdown "includes/access-authentication.md" %}

 <h2>Procedure</h2>

-{!includes/prerequisites-authentication-providers.md!}
+{% include-markdown "includes/prerequisites-authentication-providers.md" %}

-1. {!includes/platform-management-view-go-to.md!}
+1. {% include-markdown "includes/platform-management-view-go-to.md" %}

-2. {!includes/authentication-tab-go-to.md!}
+2. {% include-markdown "includes/authentication-tab-go-to.md" %}

 3. Select **Local authentication** in the **Authentication providers** section.